AdguardTeam/KnowledgeBaseDNS/docs/intro.md

 Many users are completely satisfied with public AdGuard DNS, but for some of them there exists one unavoidable drawback: it is impossible to configure it according to personal preferences.
 [Private AdGuard DNS](https://adguard-dns.com/en/welcome.html) allows you to set which domains you want to block and which you don't.
 There are way more benefits of the service:

 * **Advanced statistics**.
-Private AdGuard DNS will provide you with a complete picture of requests send by apps and browser extensions: the total number and geography of requests, the number of blocked requests and a list of companies the requests were addressed to both in the summary table and in separate tabs with detailed statistical information.
+Private AdGuard DNS will provide you with a complete picture of requests sent by apps and browser extensions: the total number and geography of requests, the number of blocked requests and a list of companies the requests were addressed to both in the summary table and in separate tabs with detailed statistical information.

 * **Import/export custom rules**.
 There are dozens of pre-installed Blocklists with thousands of rules, but you can also add your custom rules, manually or using an import feature.

 * **Parental control**.
 In addition to options such as adult content blocking and safe search, there is an ability to manually specify domains for blocking and set a schedule for the Parental control to work accordingly.

 Private AdGuard DNS is a useful tool with many settings.
-To get a full understanding of the product, check out this article.
+To get a full understanding of the product, check out [this article](link).

+## DNS-filtering module in AdGuard products

+All major AdGuard products, including AdGuard VPN, have a **DNS filtering module** where you can select a DNS server from a provider you trust.
+Of course, AdGuard DNS, AdGuard DNS Non-filtering and AdGuard DNS Family Protection are on the list.
+Also, AdGuard apps allow users to [easily configure and use AdGuard DNS](https://adguard-dns.com/en/public-dns.html) — public or private.